fredrik-bakke/agda-unimath/src/foundation/dependent-inverse-sequential-diagrams.lagda.md

   raise-terminal-map (family-dependent-inverse-sequential-diagram B 0 x) pr2 (left-shift-dependent-inverse-sequential-diagram B) (succ-ℕ n) = map-dependent-inverse-sequential-diagram B n

+iterated-left-shift-dependent-inverse-sequential-diagram :
+  {l1 l2 : Level} (n : ℕ) →
+  (A : inverse-sequential-diagram l1) →
+  dependent-inverse-sequential-diagram l2 A →
+  dependent-inverse-sequential-diagram l2
+    ( iterated-left-shift-inverse-sequential-diagram n A) iterated-left-shift-dependent-inverse-sequential-diagram n A = iterate-dependent n
+    ( λ A → left-shift-dependent-inverse-sequential-diagram {A = A})
+    ( A)
 ```

 ## Table of files about sequential limits